dsalaj/dsalaj.com/_posts/2020-06-21-deep-learning-on-time-series.md

 If you wish for more references to papers dealing with this topic, I would highly recommend the related work section of \[[Rubanova et al., 2019](http://papers.nips.cc/paper/8773-latent-ordinary-differential-equations-for-irregularly-sampled-time-series)\].

 For a review on **interpretability** of models for sequential data see \[[Shickel and Rashidi, 2020](https://arxiv.org/abs/2004.12524)\].

+For dealing with very long time series check out \[[Morrill et al. 2021](https://arxiv.org/abs/2009.08295)\] along with the code where the authors apply a unique ODE method to efficiently train RNNs on unfeasibly long time series.

 ## Final note 🎵